esProcScript/data-file-processor/convert-text-to-columns.md

 |3|=clipboard(A2.concat@n("\t"))|/ Paste the result set onto the clipboard|

-For detail explanation, see [Sample Programs of String Split in Excel](http://c.raqsoft.com/article/1600314086044)
+For detail explanation, see [Sample Programs of String Split in Excel](http://c.raqsoft.com/article/1600314086044) and know more about [esProc and SPL](http://www.raqsoft.com/p/script-over-csv-xls)